PacoReinaCampo/verilog2vhdl/README.md

 **Implementation in C (Flex & Bison) of a translator from (System)Verilog to VHDL**

-Hardware Description Language (HDL) is a specialized computer language used to describe the structure and behavior of digital logic circuits.
+A Hardware Description Language (HDL) is a specialized computer language used to describe the structure and behavior of digital logic circuits.
 It allows for the synthesis of a HDL into a netlist, which can then be synthesized, placed and routed to produce the set of masks used to create an integrated circuit.

 **MIT License**